openjdk/jdk/doc/testing.md

 during the test image build.
 The implementation of the Virtual class creates a new virtual thread for executing each test class.

+#### JVMTI_STRESS_AGENT

+Executes JTReg tests with JVM TI stress agent.
+The stress agent is the part of test library and located in `test/lib/jdk/test/lib/jvmti/libJvmtiStressAgent.cpp`.
+The value of this argument is set as JVM TI agent options.
+This mode uses ProblemList-jvmti-stress-agent.txt as an additional exclude list.

 #### TEST_MODE

 The test mode (`agentvm` or `othervm`).